-These low FODMAP Carrot Cake Protein Balls make an easy, nutrient-rich, no-bake snack or dessert.
+These low FODMAP Carrot Cake Energy Balls make an easy, protein-rich, no-bake snack or dessert.
 In addition to being low FODMAP, they’re also Paleo, gluten-free, grain-free, and refined-sugar free.
 Make them ahead of time and enjoy them all week (or even longer when stored in the freezer).

-- 2 tbsp coconut oil, melted and cooled to just above room temp
+- 2 tablespoons coconut oil, melted and cooled to just above room temp

 - 1 cup blanched almond flour*

 - 3/4 cup carrots, peeled and finely-shredded (about 1 large carrot)

 - 1/3 cup unsweetened shredded coconut (optional)

 - Add coconut oil to a small heat-resistant bowl or measuring cup and heat in the microwave until just melted (about 35 seconds).
 Set aside to cool until just about room temperature.

 - While the coconut oil is cooling, in a large mixing bowl, whisk together maple syrup, vanilla extract, apple cider vinegar, all-spice, cinnamon, ginger, and salt until well mixed.
 Add almond flour, carrots, pecans, and hemp seeds and gently stir with a spoon until combined.
 Lastly, add coconut oil and stir until the mixture is thoroughly dampened with oil and a dough forms.